sse-secure-systems/connaisseur/docs/getting_started.md

 === "Docker Content Trust"

     General usage of DCT is described in the [docker documentation](https://docs.docker.com/engine/security/trust/).
+    Detailed information on all configuration options for Connaisseur is provided in the [Notary (V1) validator section](validators/notaryv1.md).
     For now, we just need to generate a public-private root key pair via:

     ```bash